-Dean of Educational Services and Summer Sessions Leo F. Cain explains programs that train teachers to work with gifted as well as developmentally and physically disables children asserting that five million children in the United States need special education.
-Associate Professor of Education Florence G. Henderson demonstrates teacher education of children utilizing Braille.
-Assistant Professor of Education Patricia Stafford demonstrates equipment used in testing hearing-impaired children.
+Dean of Educational Services and Summer Sessions Leo F. Cain explains programs that trains teachers to work with gifted as well as developmentally and physically disable children asserting that five million children in the United States need special education.
+Associate Professor of Education Florence G. Henderson demonstrates teacher education for children utilizing Braille.
+Assistant Professor of Education Patricia Stafford demonstrates equipment used to testing hearing-impaired children.

 Chairman of Humanities Division, Professor of English and Humanities, Elias T. Arneson discusses the Renaissance [his name is mispronounced by narrator].

 Narrator Sater explains that San Francisco State students filmed a montage of scene from Physical Education using 16 mm film.
-Montage includes female archers; African American boxers; women and men fencing; female synchronized swimmers; field hockey; and a dance class.
+The montage includes female archers; African American boxers; women and men fencing; female synchronized swimmers; field hockey; and a dance class.

 ROTC under the direction of Col. John K. Hardy was established in September 1951 with an Air Force ROTC, and 1955 was the first year to have the graduation and commissioning of the first class of cadets to complete four years of ROTC at San Francisco State.

-Lecturer in Industrial Arts and Education, Dwight W. Nichols gives day a tour of labs where students get training to go into industrial fields of energy, transportation, communications, manufacturing, and production.
-He states that there are a lot of women in the program to get “tools” of industry.
+Lecturer in Industrial Arts and Education, Dwight W. Nichols gives Day a tour of labs where students get training to go into industrial fields of energy, transportation, communications, manufacturing, and production.
+He asserts that women in the program to get the “tools” of industry.
 Day asks if students will be “machinists” or labors, and Nichols explains that the program provides basic training for engineers.